Looking for a Trusted Colorado Roofer?

-1. A roofing contractor business license showing that the company has been in operation for a minimum of two years, issued by a municipality or jurisdiction that requires a test for licensing; or roofing contractor business licenses showing that the company has been in business for at least two years issued by two municipalities that do not require a test for licensing.
+- A roofing contractor business license showing that the company has been in operation for a minimum of two years, issued by a Colorado municipality or jurisdiction that requires a test for licensing; or roofing contractor business licenses showing that the company has been in business for at least two years issued by two Colorado municipalities that do not require a test for licensing.

 CRA is not responsible for the workmanship or warranties of member contractors.

-The CRA is not a consumer agency and is not equipped to handle disputes between consumers and contractors.
+The CRA is not a consumer agency and can not handle disputes between consumers and contractors.
 Please review the content in this site for general information about how to select a professional roofing contractor.
 For specific disputes, please contact the Better Business Bureau nearest you.